-- Plenty of ice
+Plenty of ice

-- Gauze and clean washcloths and towels
+Gauze and clean washcloths and towels

-- Special ointments or creams as recommended by your surgeon for the incision sites
+Special ointments or creams as recommended by your surgeon for the incision sites

-You should also plan ahead for someone to drive you home and stay with you for at least the first night after the procedure, if you're not staying in the hospital.
+You should also plan for someone to drive you home and stay with you for at least the first night after the procedure, if you're not staying in the hospital.

-How Breast Reduction Surgery Is Done
+Breast Reduction Surgery Procedure

 Your surgeon may use drainage tubes and then stitch up your breasts and wrap them in a special gauze.
 You may also need to wear a surgical bra.

-Recovery From Breast Reduction Surgery
+Breast Reduction Surgery Recovery

 Some people have an emotional reaction, such as feeling depressed, after the surgery.
 That can be normal, but make sure you tell your doctor about all your concerns.

-Breast Reduction Surgery Complications and Side Effects
+Breast Reduction Surgery Risks and Complications

 Scars are a normal side effect of breast reduction surgery.
-These scars will fade over time but will never completely disappear.
-Scars can be made worse if you lift heavy objects too soon after surgery.
+These scars will fade over time but will never go away completely.
+They might be worse if you lift heavy objects too soon after surgery.

-- If you have any unusual discharge from the incision site (including pus)
+If you have any unusual discharge from the incision site (including pus)

-- If any of the stitches come out before you are due to have them removed
+If any of the stitches come out before you are due to have them removed